1. Introduction: The Critical Role of Needle Selection in Jersey Fabric Sewing

 5.2 Mastering Twin-Needle Hems: Avoiding Tunneling

-- Needle selection: Use a ballpoint or stretch twin needle to prevent snags and thread breakage.
+- Choose a ballpoint or stretch twin needle.

 6. Schmetz vs. Other Brands: Performance Breakdown